Azure/opendigitaltwins-dtdl/DTDL/v4/DTDL.mqtt.v3.md

 The NormalResult adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Result.
 Within the values of a `fields` property, no more than one element may be co-typed NormalResult.

-The ErrorResult adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Result.
+The ErrorResult adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Result, and only when the Field has a `schema` property whose value is an Object that is co-typed [Error](#error-and-errormessage-adjunct-types).
 Within the values of a `fields` property, no more than one element may be co-typed ErrorResult.

 These three adjunct types work together to define DTDL Command responses that can convey user-level errors.
 As the [example below](#result-example) illustrates, an Object co-typed Result can be used as the schema of a Command response.
 The two Fields therein define types for the normal and exceptional results of the Command.
 Code-generation systems can recognize these cotypes and generate code that employs programming-language-appropriate mechanisms for indicating error results.

+When a Result Object is transmitted on the wire, at most one of its NormalResult and ErrorResult fields may have a value because a single result cannot be both normal and exceptional.
+Therefore, the NormalResult and ErrorResult adjunct types are not permitted to be co-co-typed with the Required adjunct type from the [Requirement](./DTDL.requirement.v1.md) extension.

 ## Error and ErrorMessage adjunct types